Turbulence in Primordial Dark Matter Halos and Its Impact on the First Star Formation: Primordial gas in mini halos

 \subsection{Physical properties of primordial star-forming cloud}

 During the formation of minihalos, the gravitational potential well formed by dark matter traps the surrounding primordial gas and concentrates it in the halo centers.
 Due to the tidal force from dark matter and inhomogeneous accretion, the accreting gas flow becomes highly anisotropic.
 Multiple accretion streams are injected into the center of the halo and drive a turbulent gas cloud.

-We select three models including \textbf{Halo A} ($4.90 \times 10^5\,\Ms$), \textbf{Halo H} ($2.54 \times 10^6\,\Ms$), and \textbf{Halo N} ($7.71 \times 10^6\, \Ms$) to present small, medium and large halo masses for comparison.
-We first show the density slice of these models at the end of the simulations in Figure \ref{fig:Halo_Density}.
+We select three models including \textbf{Halo A} ($4.90 \times 10^5\,\Ms$), \textbf{Halo H} ($2.54 \times 10^6\,\Ms$), and \textbf{Halo O} ($7.71 \times 10^6\, \Ms$) to present small, medium and large halo masses for comparison.
+We first show the density slice of these models at the end of the simulations in Figure \ref{fig:Density_Temperature_and_DM_Distribution}.
 The gas distribution inside the halos looks highly complicated with the filamentary structure.
+Gravitationally driven supersonic turbulence triggers the formation of fragmented structures within the halo.
+The turbulence is driven on large scales, with a characteristic driving scale of approximately $\sim 3\,R_{\rm vir}$ based on \cite{2025_chen}.
+As a result, filamentary structures can form slightly beyond the virial radius; however, filaments in the outer halo remain significantly more diffuse than those in the central regions.

-The high-dense region is located by the halo centers, which are likely to become the nursing site of Pop~III stars.
-In Figure \ref{fig:Halo_Temperature}, we show the corresponding temperature distribution.
+In Figure \ref{fig:Density_Temperature_and_DM_Distribution}, we also show the corresponding temperature distribution.
 The high-dense regions normally correspond to the low-temperature regions.
-The average temperature of the halos is $\sim 1000-2000$~K, and the center is of a few hundred K that are caused by molecular hydrogen cooling.
+The average temperature of the halos is $\sim 1000-2000$~K, and the center is a few hundred K, which is caused by molecular hydrogen cooling.
 The high-density region can form molecular hydrogen more efficiently and cool to a lower temperature.
+Furthermore, we present the flow dynamics—characterized by characteristic Mach numbers (\Mach), velocity divergence, and velocity curl for \textbf{Halos A}, \textbf{H}, and \textbf{O} in Figure~\ref{fig:Halo_Mach_Divergence_and_Curl}.
+Supersonic gas motions are predominantly confined within the halos.
+The presence of strong velocity divergence and curl demonstrates highly non-uniform gas accretion during minihalo assembly.
+The pronounced spatial correlation between regions of large divergence and curl indicates vigorous turbulent motions, particularly in the central regions of the halos.